uclahs-cds/pipeline-call-mtSNV/README.md

 ### 3. Call mtSNV with mitoCaller

 While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 seperate copies.
-Moreover mtDNA is circular, and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
-This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional paramaters.
+Moreover, mtDNA is circular and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
+This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional parameters.

 [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a package which uses a mitochondria specific algorithm to identify mtDNA variants. mitoCaller incorporates sequencing error rates at each base while allowing allele fractions at variant sites to differ across individuals.
 Furthermore, the package estimates the copy number of mtDNA in the cell.<sup>5-6</sup>